 The University of British Columbia (UBC) is a global center for teaching, learning, and research, consistently ranked among the top 20 public universities in the world.
 UBC has two campuses — one in Vancouver and the other in Kelowna.
 UBC researchers work with industry, university, and government partners to advance knowledge and create countless new products, treatments, and services.

-McGill is the oldest university in Montreal with 11 faculties and schools.
+McGill University is the oldest university in Montreal with 11 faculties and schools.
 McGill has an alumni network of roughly 250,000 that consists of 12 Nobel Prize winners and 140 Rhodes Scholars, more than any other university in the country.

-One of four Canadian universities consistently ranked in the world’s top 100, McMaster has a proud tradition of academic and research excellence, evidenced by the achievements of the best and brightest whose ranks include three Nobel Prize winners, global business leaders, technological innovators, prominent politicians, public intellectuals, philanthropists and performers.
+McMaster University, one of four Canadian universities consistently ranked in the world’s top 100, McMaster has a proud tradition of academic and research excellence, evidenced by the achievements of the best and brightest whose ranks include three Nobel Prize winners, global business leaders, technological innovators, prominent politicians, public intellectuals, philanthropists and performers.

 University of Montreal